Features of the BMU Series Brushless DC Gear Motor and Driver Speed Control Package

 In order to avoid such situations, a simple yet very effective feature was developed.
 This feature not only shuts out the grease completely but also can be combined with the standard type oil seal (patent pending).
 The component used in this feature is called the grease seal tube.
 Figure 8 shows a grease seal tube and a mounting example of the tube used on the motor output shaft.

-As shown in Figure 9, the conventional brushless DC motor used an oil seal only to stop the grease from seeping in.
+As shown in Figure 9, the conventional brushless DC gear motor used an oil seal only to stop the grease from seeping in.
 However, it was difficult to completely keep out the highly liquid grease.

 By placing a grease seal tube on the shaft as shown in Figure 10, most of the grease is bounced back even before it reaches the oil seal.
 This new feature prevents the grease from entering the motor.